GPUOpen-Tools/radeon_gpu_profiler/docs/source/barriers.rst

 .. image:: media_rgp/rgp_barriers_opencl_2.png

-It should be noted that the meaning of barriers in RGP for OpenCL is different from OpenCL's synchronization APIs and is not related to the OpenCL synchronization APIs based on cl_event or cl_barrier.
-For this reason, the barriers seen in OpenCL profiles are known as cmdBarrier() which is not a part of the OpenCL API.
-For OpenCL profiles, RGP does not presently show OpenCL events or host synchronization.
+It should be noted that the meaning of barriers in RGP for OpenCL/HIP is different from OpenCL or HIP built-in synchronization APIs.
+For example, barriers that appear in an OpenCL RGP profile are not related to the OpenCL synchronization APIs based on cl_event or cl_barrier.
+For this reason, the barriers seen in OpenCL/HIP profiles are displayed as **CmdBarrier()** which is not a part of the OpenCL or HIP API.
+For these profiles, RGP does not currently show API-specific events or host synchronization.